 Deferred tax assets and liabilities are recognized for temporary differences between the financial reporting and tax bases of the Company's assets and liabilities.
 Valuation allowances are established to reduce deferred tax assets to the amount that more likely than not will be realized.
 The Company's tax assets and liabilities are presented as a component of "Other assets" and "Other liabilities and accrued expenses," respectively, in the consolidated statement of financial condition.
 Tax provisions are computed in accordance with SFAS No. 109, "Accounting for Income Taxes."

-The Company adopted the provisions of FIN No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
-FIN No. 48 requires that the Company determine whether a tax position is more likely than not to be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-Once it is determined that a position meets this recognition threshold, the position is measured to determine the amount of benefit to be recognized in the consolidated statement of financial condition.
-FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
-FIN No. 48 also provides guidance on derecognition, classification, interim period accounting and accounting for interest and penalties.
+The Company adopted the provisions of FIN 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
+Under FIN 48, a tax positions can be recognized in the consolidated statement of financial condition only when it is more likely than not that the position will be sustained upon examination by the relevant taxing authority based on the technical merits of the position.
+A position that meets this standard is measured at the largest amount of benefit that will more likely than not be realized upon settlement.
+A liability is established for differences between positions taken in a tax return and amounts recognized in the consolidated statement of financial condition.